-This report is the Department of Energy National Nuclear Security Administration Fiscal Year 2015 Stockpile Stewardship and Management Plan.
-It addresses the statutory requirements of Title 50 of United States Code section 2523 and related congressional requests.
-This year’s Stockpile Stewardship and Management Plan is a summary plan and is intended to provide updates to the Fiscal Year 2014 Stockpile Stewardship and Management Plan.
+This strategic document is the U.S. Department of Energy National Nuclear Security Administration Fiscal Year 2016 Stockpile Stewardship and Management Plan.
+It addresses the statutory requirements of Title 50 of the United States Code, Section 2523, and related congressional requests.
+This fiscal year (FY) 2016 document presents the current detailed plan for maintaining the Nation’s

 The FY15 SSMP is available for download here.